Larger than Life (song): Background

-"Larger than Life" was originally written and composed sometime in 1998 by group member Brian Littrell.
+"Larger than Life" was written and composed sometime in 1998 by group member Brian Littrell.
 When the group traveled to Sweden in early November 1998 to record at Cheiron Studios, alterations and additions were later made to the lyrics by the producers Max Martin and Kristian Lundin.
 "Larger than Life" was initially registered and copyrighted in December 1998 as an unfinished demo, not being released on Millennium preview snippets.